 I've said before: if you want this you better really have something to change be because these are your EYES, and there's really no going back.

 I was referred by my dermatologist, a respected doctor at the Polyclinic.
-I should have researched more.
-Everyone convinced me it was an easy, routine surgery.
-But it doesn't take much to make it not so great.
+I should have researched the risks more.
+Everyone convinced me it was an easy, routine surgery, but it doesn't take much to make it not so great.
 Millimeters.
-The slightest imperfect healing of skin in the most visible and personal place -- your eyes.
-Isik was competent and available, and I was one of the unlucky ones.
+The slightest mistake in incision line, imperfect healing of skin, scar line or pucker of fat makes a big difference to one of the most visible and personal places -- your eyes.